Lifeline is a Federally created program that gives a discount

 statement, award letter, participation letter, or some official document or, if qualifying on

-For more details on the Lifeline Program see the
+For more information and details on the Lifeline Program see the

-those who willfully make false statements to get the benefit
+those who make false or misleading statements willfully to get the

 can be fined, imprisoned, de-enrolled or barred from Lifeline.